gnosischain/ip_crawler/README.md

 # IP Info Crawler

-A robust service that continuously fetches IP address information from ipinfo.io and stores it in a ClickHouse database.
+A service that continuously fetches IP address information from ipinfo.io and stores it in a ClickHouse database.

 ## Features